NikKowPHP/mi/book/BETA_READER_QUESTIONS.md

 *   What was the single most emotional moment in the book for you?
 (This could be a moment of tension, frustration, triumph, or connection).
 *   Was there a moment where you felt a sense of victory or relief for Maria and her team?
 *   Was there a moment where you felt her failure or disappointment most keenly?
+*   Was there a moment where you had a visceral, physical reaction (e.g., you tensed up, you felt a sense of relief in your shoulders, you leaned forward)?
+Where was it?
 *   Did the ending of Maria's story feel satisfying?

 **Pacing & Engagement:**